IntersectMBO/cardano-node/doc/stake-pool-operations/retire_stakepool.md

 We can look up `eMax` by querying the current protocol parameters:

-    cardano-cli shelley query protocol-parameters \
+    cardano-cli query protocol-parameters \
     --mainnet \
     --out-file protocol.json

     cat protocol.json | grep eMax
     > "eMax": 100,

 This means the earliest epoch for retirement is 40 (one in the future), and the latest is 139 (current epoch plus `eMax`).

 So for example, we can decide to retire in epoch 41.